1. Confirming my child’s enrolment

 If you have any questions or concerns about the work completed by your child, you are encouraged to contact their subject teacher directly.

 Alternatively, we can organise a three-way meeting between you, your child and their teacher.
-These meetings can be arranged over the phone, via Skype, or in person at VSV in Thornbury.
+These meetings can be arranged over the phone, via video conferencing or in person at VSV in Thornbury.

 8. Supporting your child to get involved with VSV community